Label: KOSELUGO- selumetinib capsule

 INDICATIONS AND USAGE

-KOSELUGO is a kinase inhibitor indicated for the treatment of pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have symptomatic, inoperable plexiform neurofibromas (PN).
+KOSELUGO is a kinase inhibitor indicated for the treatment of adult and pediatric patients 1 year of age and older with neurofibromatosis type 1 (NF1) who have symptomatic, inoperable plexiform neurofibromas (PN).
 (1)

 DOSAGE AND ADMINISTRATION